 - Discuss your plans with your doctor.
 Review any potential allergies or prior reactions like anaphylaxis that you should consider before taking the vaccine.
 Discuss the potential risks and benefits. - Take the vaccine via the recommended route and dose (i.e.: intramuscular (IM) if that is how the vaccine was designed for the currently available vaccines).
-The safety and efficacy of taking an IM vaccine through the subcutaneous (SQ) route is not known, could cause a more exaggerated inflammatory response, and thus is currently not recommended. - o If possible, take the vaccine in a location that is already fused, as the all vaccines can induce some local site reaction (arm pain and swelling).
+The safety and efficacy of taking an IM vaccine through the subcutaneous (SQ) route is not known, could cause a more exaggerated inflammatory response, and thus is currently not recommended. - All vaccines confer some protection to SARS-CoV-2.
+The ICC recommends discussing with your local physician what options are available and the pros and cons of each. - If possible, take the vaccine in a location that is already fused, as the all vaccines can induce some local site reaction (arm pain and swelling).
 For example, if your left hip or right shoulder is fused, you should use the muscle around those sites.
-Sites exposed to pressure (such as the back or buttocks) should be avoided in case heterotopic bone forms. - O You should be flare-free for at least 2 weeks prior to receiving the vaccine. - o Have the injection administered by an experienced nurse, physician or pharmacist. - Use the shortest needle available (this varies with site).
+Sites exposed to pressure (such as the back or buttocks) should be avoided in case heterotopic bone forms. - You should be flare-free for at least 2 weeks prior to receiving the vaccine. - Have the injection administered by an experienced nurse, physician or pharmacist. - Use the shortest needle available (this varies with site).
 The clinician should be aware that patients with FOP may have hidden HO and thinned muscle at the site of the injection.
 Avoid injecting directly next to existing heterotopic bone, if possible. - Prior to the vaccination, have ibuprofen or acetaminophen available.
 Also, have a course of prednisone available, if needed for flare-ups. - Make sure your physician is familiar with the latest ICC FOP Treatment Guidelines, specifically on vaccinations and flare management.
-Guidelines International Clinical Council (ICC) on Fibrodysplasia Ossificans Progressiva (FOP) (www.iccfop.org).
-Notify your physician if you plan to take the vaccine, and when.
+Guidelines - International Clinical Council (ICC) on Fibrodysplasia Ossificans Progressiva (FOP) (www.iccfop.org).
+Notify your physician if you plan to take the vaccine, and when. - On the day of the injection: - Your local vaccination site may not allow you to take ibuprofen or acetaminophen prior to the injection (this is because they may screen for COVID symptoms first). - After you receive your injection, there may be a brief observation period (usually 15-30 minutes). - After the observation period is completed, take ibuprofen (2-3 times/day) or acetaminophen (2-3 times/day) following the label instructions, for the next 48 hrs, regardless of your symptoms.

-- o On the day of the injection: - Your local vaccination site may not allow you to take ibuprofen or acetaminophen prior to the injection (this is because they may screen for COVID symptoms first). - After you receive your injection, there may be a brief observation period (usually 15-30 minutes). - After the observation period is completed, take ibuprofen (2-3 times/day) or acetaminophen (2-3 times/day) following the label instructions, for the next 48 hrs, regardless of your symptoms. - Rest and stay hydrated. - In the event of a flare-up, contact your physician for guidance.
+- Rest and stay hydrated. - In the event of a flare-up, contact your physician for guidance.
 You may need to take a short course of prednisone, but this needs to be balanced with the immunosuppressive effects of steroids.
 The usual flare-up dosing is prednisone 2 mg/kg/day up to 100 mg, for 4 days; your physician may recommend starting at a lower dose, depending on your symptoms. - Even if you take the vaccine, you still need to continue physical distancing, wearing masks, and appropriate hand washing.